estuary/flow/site/docs/reference/Connectors/capture-connectors/gitlab.md

 ---
 sidebar_position: 1
 ---
-# GitlLab
+# GitLab

 This connector captures data from GitLab repositories and organizations into Flow collections via GitLabs's API V4.
 It can also work with self-hosted GitLab.

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-gitlab:dev`](https://ghcr.io/estuary/source-gitlab:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.